landline - spark - wireless - radio

 #CW23 Replica early key.

 Straight lever legless key.
 The wire terminals are on the key frame, which makes mounting it to the desk or a board more convenient (though not quite as authentic to the era).
 The key frame etc may be cleaned and polished to match the shiny lever, or the lever could be aged to match the rest of the key.
-Both knobs are NOS bakelite.
+The knobs are vintage.

 #CWS21 Replica early key.
 (Click on photo for a larger picture.)